indyleo/dots-debian/README.md

-# dotfiles
-My dotfiles
+# My Dotfiles

-My Congidgs For programs I use With a Script to install the programs
+My Configs For programs I use With a Script to install the programs